-PSYC C 100 Introduction to Psychological Science 4 credits IDEA: Citizenship & Community IDEA: Technology & Curiosity IDEA: Being & Knowing IDEA: Culture, Structure, & Power IDEA: Health & Well-Being This course is an introduction to the principles of psychological science and inquiry.
+PSYC 100 Introduction to Psychological Science

+IDEA: Citizenship & Community IDEA: Technology & Curiosity

+This course is an introduction to the principles of psychological science and inquiry.
 Major topics (e.g., research methods, biological processes, sensation/perception, sleep, learning, memory, motivation, social behavior, personality, stress/health, psychological disorders and treatment) are examined, with emphasis on different theoretical perspectives, research, and application.
 This is the first in the sequence of core courses in the major; if necessary, can be taken concurrently with PSYC 150 and/or PSYC 200.
 Blocks 2, 3, 4, 6, and summer, every year.